 For a more in-depth look please visit Remote Instruction - Start Here.

-|Synchronous classes should use a combination of Virtual Meetings and Canvas to replicate the classroom.
-Following these instructions to set your Virtual Meetings up.|
+|Synchronous classes should use a combination of video conferences and Canvas to replicate the classroom.
+Follow these instructions to set up your video conferences.|

-|There are a couple of options for recreating the spirited conversations you have in class:|
+|There are a couple of options for recreating the spirited discussions you have in class:|

 Attendance + Participation

 To track attendance or determine participation consider using:

-Keep in mind that some students may be unable to participate live due to time zone differences, internet connection limitations, coronavirus-related restrictions, and family or personal medical emergencies.
+Keep in mind that some students may be unable to participate live due to time zone differences, internet connection limitations, Coronavirus-related restrictions, and family or personal medical emergencies.

-PollEverywhere can be used to create the polls ahead of time and either add them to your slides or share the link via chat with your students when appropriate.
+Poll Everywhere can be used to create the polls ahead of time and either add them to your slides or share the link via chat with your students when appropriate.

-|The Breakout Session app in BlueJeans can be used by organizer to create up to 20 rooms and assign students to them for randomized group discussion.|
+|Breakout Sessions in Zoom can be used by organizer to create rooms and assign students to them for randomized group discussion.|

 For more suggestions for whiteboard solutions please visit Student Engagement.

-|TAs can continue to hold office hours via Virtual Meetings and they will continue to be paid for their time.|
+|TAs can continue to hold office hours via video conferences.|

-|We recommend you set these up as one on one Virtual Meetings scheduled outside of Canvas.These meetings do not need to be recorded, and signups can be handled via the Appointment Groups feature of Canvas.
+For one-on-one meetings with specific students, we recommend setting these up as one-on-one video conferences.These meetings do not need to be recorded, and signups can be handled via the Appointment Groups feature of Canvas.

-|Guest speakers can join a Virtual Meetings session and students can interact with the speaker via the chat.|
+|Guest speakers can join a video conference session and students can interact with the speaker via the chat.|

 For more information, please: